Susan Dorey Designs Software & Websites

 - For the uninitiated.
 The importance of a plan and a discussion of what constitutes a successful implementation.
 1 page.

-- One Document Library: A Case Study
+- One Document Reference Library: A Case Study

-- The needs of a work group for a document library and description of the solution.
+- The needs of a work group for a document reference library and description of the solution.
 2 pages.

 - Workgroup Knowledge Sharing, Some Ideas